haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - **Final Report**: The tool generates detailed HTML reports with identified vulnerabilities, making it easier to address security concerns.

+## Benchmark

+- **Concurrency**: The code use multithreading and multiprocessing enhances performance by enabling concurrent execution of tasks.

+- **I/O and Network Efficiency**: The code use network requests, optimizing I/O and network operations including managing network latency, connection reuse.

+- **Performance**: Multiprocessing is suitable for CPU-bound tasks, while multithreading is effective for I/O-bound tasks, which code automatically decides.

+Tuning: Adjust the number of threads and processes based on the specific hardware and network conditions where the code is deployed.
+Optimization may vary depending on the environment.

 ## Usage

 1. Clone the repository.